RACI Matrix

 Another RACI matrix was created to help assigning the Six Sigma belts to implement improvement projects.

-There are many tools that can help you to create a RACI matrix.
-One of the simplest ways is to use this template.
+There are many tools that can help in creating a RACI matrix.
+One of the simplest and most straightforward ways is to use this RACI matrix template.

 Other Formats